Simar710/GryphHub/README.md

 # GryphHub

+##How to run
+1. Compile using javac UI.java
+2. Run using java UI.java

 •	University website built using Java OOP concepts.
 •	Built use case diagrams, class diagram, entity diagram and sequence diagram.